-- ADHD: Attention deficit hyperactivity disorder (ADHD) is a developmental condition of inattention and distractibility, with or without accompanying hyperactivity.
+- ADHD: Attention-deficit/hyperactivity disorder (ADHD) is a developmental condition of inattention and distractibility, with or without accompanying hyperactivity.

 - Obsessive-compulsive disorder: Obsessive-compulsive disorder (OCD) is an anxiety disorder characterized by intrusive, unwanted thoughts known as obsessions that are relieved through repetitive acts known as compulsions.
-This relatively common disorder results in significant distress and impairment in one’s social, personal and professional life and is known as ego-dystonic meaning the individual realizes these thoughts are abnormal and unpleasant.
+This relatively common disorder results in significant distress and impairment in one’s social, personal and professional life and is known as ego-dystonic (meaning the individual realizes these thoughts are abnormal and unpleasant).

-Warning signs of behavioral or emotional disorder could include:
+Warning signs of behavioral or emotional disorders could include:

 - Drastic changes in behavior or personality